niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 ## 10. Access vs Trunk Ports 🌐

-!!! tip
+!!! note "**What's the difference between the two?**💡"

-    - **Access Ports**: Used for devices that only need to communicate with a **single VLAN**.
-Common use cases would be workstations that only need to communicate on the main LAN, or security cameras that should only be accessible on the security VLAN only.
-Most ports should be configured to Access typically.
+    - **Access Ports**: Used for devices that only need to communicate with a **single VLAN or network**.
+Common use cases would be workstations that only need to communicate on the main LAN, or security cameras that should only be accessible on the security VLAN.
+Most ports should be configured to **Access** typically unless needed otherwise.

-    - **Trunk Ports**: Configuring trunk ports allows the connected device to communicate with **multiple VLANs** instead of just one.
-This is used for linking infrastrucutre together such as switches, access points, etc. For example, when linking switches together, they typically need to be made aware of **all VLANs** so you'd need to configure a single Trunk port for each port that links two switches together.
-Another common example is when customers have Voice VLANs and PBX servers - you can leverage a trunk port so that the physical VoIP phone can be plugged into the main Voice VLAN, but can then tag the Lan VLAN on the port so that the phone can passthru the Lan connection to a PC.
+    - **Trunk Ports**: Configuring trunk ports allows the connected device to communicate with **multiple VLANs**.
+This is used for linking infrastrucutre together such as switches, access points, etc. For example, when linking switches together, they typically need to be made aware of **all possible VLANs** so you'd need to configure a **Trunk** port on each switch.
+Another common example is when customers have Voice VLANs and PBX servers - you can leverage a trunk port so that the physical VoIP phone or handset can be plugged into the main Voice VLAN, but can tag the Lan VLAN on the switchport as well so that the phone can passthru the main Lan connection to a PC.

 - Navigate to `VLAN Management > Interface Settings`.
 - **Select** the following interfaces and **edit** them to **Trunk** and **Apply**: